hfeiss/campingreservations/README.md

 ![Granite Butte Lookout, Helena National Forest](/images/README/lookout.jpg)

 Established in 2003, recreation.gov manages over 3 million reservations every year for US National Parks and US Forest Service lands.
-These reservations are for anything from permit lotteries to fire-tower rentals.
+These reservations range from from permit lotteries to fire-tower rentals.

-Every reservation made from 2006 through 2018 is available for public download via the RIDB API: about 10 gigabytes of .csv!
+Every reservation made from 2006 through 2018 is available for public download via the RIDB API: about 10 gigabytes of data.

-This repository explores factors that determine how far a customer is willing to travel to a campground, and how long they stay once there.
+This repository explores how far a customer is willing to travel to a campground, and how long they stay once there.

 # Rawdata
 ![](/images/README/ridb.png)